On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

-shows that ${S_{2}^{x} \left(r\right)/\left(2r^{2} \right)} $ is a measure of the one-dimensional enstrophy smoothed at the scale of \textit{r}, or the total enstrophy contained in scales above \textit{r}.

 Here $E_{nr} \left(r\right)$ is the enstrophy density in real space.
-For collisional incompressible flow, total enstrophy of entire system is finite with $S_{2}^{x} \left(r\to 0\right)\propto r^{2} $.
-By contrast, the total enstrophy of collisionless system diverges with $r\to 0$ such that structure function $S_{2}^{x} \left(r\right)$ should approach zero at a rate slower than $r^{2}$ (Eq. \eqref{ZEqnNum624967}).
+For collisional incompressible flow, the total enstrophy of the entire system is finite with $S_{2}^{x} \left(r\to 0\right)\propto r^{2} $.
+By contrast, the total enstrophy in collisionless flow diverges with $r\to 0$ such that structure function $S_{2}^{x} \left(r\right)$ should approach zero at a rate slower than $r^{2}$ (Eq. \eqref{ZEqnNum624967}).
 Let's apply a sharp spectral filter in the Fourier space with a cutoff wavenumber \textit{K}, at which the cutoff enstrophy equals that of the filtered velocity field, namely

 A relation can be established between the cutoff wavenumber \textit{K} and scale \textit{r} from Eq. \eqref{ZEqnNum624967},